 A112 Recording Studio can be scheduled for recording: ADR (automated dialogue replacement), voice-overs, dialogue, music scoring, Foley, sound effects, etc. Recording session requests may be placed with Sound Student Technicians in E104 Sound Transfer / Helpdesk during Helpdesk hours.
 A session request form must be filled out in its entirety before any session may be scheduled.

 It is important to include three unique potential session dates and times so that the request may be coordinated with the availability of the studio and the recording engineer(s), as well as your actor(s).
-Please turn in session requests at least a week before your first requested recording time to allow time for scheduling.
+Please submit session requests at least a week before your first requested recording date to allow for scheduling.
 Whenever possible, recording sessions are scheduled together into blocks of time to make efficient use of limited facilities.
-During the end of the spring semester, studio use is at a premium and it is not always possible to secure your requested times.
-Depending on the time of year, it can take between 2-3 days to confirm your recording date.
+During the end of the spring semester, studio time is in especially high demand and it is not always possible to secure your requested times.

 After the session, your engineer will give you a charge sheet which you must then take to the Accounting Office to pay for the session, then bring the yellow receipt to E104 Sound Transfer / Helpdesk during Helpdesk hours to get your files.
 Recordings may be delivered to your hard / thumb drive or to your FVCentral Depositbox.
 For evening or weekend sessions, files will not be delivered until payment can be made at the Accounting Office during normal business hours.